bowser-2077/Open-Launcher/README.md

 > [!CAUTION]
 > The official supabase ANON key is present on the sourcecode
 > This is normal.
 In order to make Open Launcher free and
-> Easy to use for everyone, you can connect yourself with the rest
+> Easy to use for everyone, you can connect your own version
+> of Open Launcher with the rest
 > Of the community!

 You can use your own supabase postgress SQL.
 This is how to setup the DB.